tombull/fider/CONTRIBUTING.md

 #### 1. It doesn't work on Windows

 This is a known [Issue #434](https://github.com/tombull/teamdream/issues/434).
-If you're a Windows user and want to contribute to Fider, please help us resolve this.
+If you're a Windows user and want to contribute to Teamdream, please help us resolve this.

 #### 2. godotenv: not found